Maribyrnong River: Recreational use

 As the second major river in metropolitan Melbourne, the Maribyrnong plays a very important part in Melbourne's recreation.
 Boating, cycling along its bike paths such as the Maribyrnong River Trail, fishing, and walking.
 Light bushwalking can also be done and nature watchers can observe Australian native fauna such as echidna, wallabies as well as the ubiquitous possums and flying foxes.

 Crossings

-Road and rail bridges and other crossing points along the Maribyrnong River include:
+From source to mouth, the following road and rail bridges and other structures cross the Maribyrnong River, showing their contemporary use: